 Brookfield Residential may, at an earlier date at its discretion, transfer portions of the amenities or certain aspects of management to the Association.
-After the Effective Date, the Association becomes independent from Brookfield Residential a) Basis of accounting b) Revenue recognition
+After the Effective Date, the Association becomes independent from Brookfield Residential and will no longer receive its financial support.